• Recipes

 Home » Recipes » Sauce + Seasoning

-A rich and savory oil-free Vegan Mushroom Gravy recipe!
-It's easy to prepare and so delicious over mashed potatoes and beyond.
-Plus it's made healthier with no butter or oil!
+This rich and savory Vegan Mushroom Gravy recipe is easy to prepare and so delicious over mashed potatoes and more.
+Plus it's made healthier with no butter or oil needed!
 (Vegan, gluten-free, oil-free.)

-Vegan gravy over mashed potatoes on a white plate
+Vegan mushroom gravy over mashed potatoes in a white serving bowl with spoon

-This Mushroom Gravy recipe is one of my favorites!
+This savory Mushroom Gravy is one of my favorites!
+It's so delicious over mashed potatoes, vegan biscuits, or whatever your heart desires.

-For this recipe you will combine in a large skillet or pan:
+For this recipe, you'll heat in a large skillet or pan on the stove:

 • Yellow onion: Or you can use sweet onion, white onion, or even shallot if preferred.

-• Mushrooms: Most often I use cremini mushrooms, but shiitake, portobello mushrooms, or white button will work.
-Use your own favorites or a combination!
+• Mushrooms: Most often I use cremini mushrooms (also called baby bellas), but shiitake, Portobello, oyster mushrooms, or white button will work.
+Use your own favorite or a combination!

 • Garlic powder: Or you can use fresh minced garlic cloves instead.